hubleto/developer/book/content/pages/tutorial/create-app-loader-and-manifest.md

 ## Install empty app

 Now, you can install this empty app into your project.
-Do this by running the `php hubleto init` command as follows:
+Do this by running the `php hubleto app install` command as follows:

 ```
-php hubleto init \HubletoApp\External\MyCompany\MyApp\Loader
+php hubleto app install \HubletoApp\External\MyCompany\MyApp\Loader
 ```

 > **VISUAL_CHECK** | Now, when you open the Hubleto in your browser your app should show up somewhere in the left sidebar.